qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 Dynamic languages' benefits:

-- Avoid the shackle of an unexpressive type sysytem.
+- Avoid the shackle of an unexpressive type system.
 - Avoid syntax inconvenience related to type erasure (type erasure in typed languages require inconvenient things like type conversion).
 - Can quickly iterate by changing one part of program, before the changes work with other parts of program (in static typed languages, you need to resolve all compile errors in the code that you don't use now).
 This is double-edged sword.
 The broken code that was not tested tend to get missed.
 - Save some time typing types and type definitions.